JJWallis/faq-accordian/README.md

 </button>
 ```

-Upon research into building accessible accordians, I learned that a <button> is a great wrapper element for housing the question and dynamically revealed answer, since they provide so much built-in accessibility for free.
-Interestingly the W3 HTML validator highlights it as invalid HTML to have child paragraphs (or headings for example) inside a button, yet it would be invalid to use a <a> since we're not navigating to an external page.
+Upon research into building accessible accordians, I learned that a `<button>` is a great wrapper element for housing the question and dynamically revealed answer, since they provide so much built-in accessibility for free.
+Interestingly, the W3 HTML validator highlights it as invalid HTML to have child paragraphs (or headings) inside a button, yet it would be invalid to use a `<a>` since we're not navigating to an external page.

 ```css
 .empty-div {